haicheviet/personal-space/site/content/posts/10x-developer-and-what-not/index.en.md

 I will summarize some ideas I got from the interview.
 The impact of your outcome is the most concrete KPI for one to leverage between promotions; here is an example.

 When the company reaches a certain scale, that needs to optimize the cost in a cloud vendor.
 Most developers' first intuition is to optimize coding, use cheaper cloud vendors, research service cloud offerings, and tuning configurations.
 But the engineer mentioned in the video has a very different approach.
-Rather than dive deep into technology that will cost multiple months to analyze and deploy, he analyst the traffic and investigate the cloud cost between all users.
-Find out that many users use the service incorrectly and even cost the company money rather than generate the outcome.
+Rather than dive deep into technology that will cost multiple months to analyze and deploy, he monitor the traffic and investigate the cloud cost between all users.
+Find out that many users use the service incorrectly and even cost the company money rather than generate the revenue.
 When he is done with the analysis and lists out some users' costs the most, he reaches out to other departments to alert them and brainstorm to optimize cost.
 After a few weeks, he successfully reduced cloud cost to nearly the target KPI only on his own.

 {{< admonition success >}}